 nc -zv <target IP> <start port>-<end port>

 This command will scan the target system for open ports between the specified range.
-The -z option specifies that no data should be sent, and the -v option provides verbose output.
+The -z option specifies no data should be sent, and the -v option provides verbose output.

 Masscan